frank-ang/frank-ang.github.io/index.md

 ## Frank Ang

-This is a collection of some of my projects.
-These are primarily utilities and samples around Amazon Web Services and Solution Architectures.
-I've started releasing projects on GitHub only recently in 2018.
-Prior to that, I've been developing closed-source projects for an AWS service team.
+A collection of utilities and samples.

 [Linkedin profile: frankang](https://www.linkedin.com/in/frankang/)